techxzen/inference/README.md

 ### Introduction
-This is a small inference program, used Caffe.
+This is a small inference program, based on Caffe.

-Used to quickly do the inference of Deep Learning.
+It is used to quickly implement the inference process of Deep Learning network.